BitcoinCacheMachine/BitcoinCacheMachine/README.md

 1) Download BCM from github and run setup to configure your environment (done above).
 2) Run `bcm init`, which initializes your management host (i.e., [SDN Controller](https://www.sdxcentral.com/sdn/definitions/sdn-controllers/)).
 This command downloads and installs BCM software dependencies including `docker-ce`. `bcm init` builds the relevant docker images used at the management computer including those required for Trezor integration.
 3) Create a cluster by running `bcm cluster create`.
-A BCM cluster is defined as one or more LXD endpoints with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
-Each endpoint MUST have direct IP reachability with other endpoints in the cluster.
-BCM workloads (app-level containers) are deployed to LXD endpoints.
+A BCM cluster is defined as one or more LXD endpoints (computers) with a private networking environment that is low latency and high bandwidth, such as a home or office LAN.
-4) Create one or more BCM Projects using `bcm project create`.
-A BCM Project represents the containerized software stack that can be independently deployed to one or more clusters.
-You can use the BCM cli to customize deployment stacks to suit your particular needs.
-5) Deploy a BCM Project to a BCM Cluster using `bcm project deploy`.
-Deployment-specific GPG certificates are created in this step.
-You can deploy multiple instances of a project to the same cluster (cluster [multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy)).
+4) Deploy the base BCM software stack using `bcm project deploy`.
 The BCM SDN Controller intelligently deploys components across failure domains to achieve local high-availability.
+5) TODO: using `bcm stack deploy` to add supported software to your BCM data center.
+Planned software includes lnd & eclair, open-timestamps server, various wallet interfaces and/or RPC interfaces (e.g., for desktop application integration), [esplora block explorer from Blockstream](https://github.com/Blockstream/esplora), [lightning-charge](https://github.com/ElementsProject/lightning-charge), etc..

 ## How to contribute